Unopened 1987 Nintendo video game could sell for $10,000

 RENO, Nev.
 (AP) — An unopened copy of a 1987 cult-classic video game that a Nevada man found in the attic of his childhood home is expected to sell for up to $10,000 at an online auction.

-Amos told the Reno Gazette Journal he initially thought it might be worth a couple hundred dollars.
+Scott Amos of Reno told the Reno Gazette Journal he initially thought it might be worth a couple hundred dollars.

-But Valarie McLeckie at Heritage Auctions says it’s one of the hardest Nintendo titles to find in sealed condition.
+But Valarie McLeckie, video game consignment director at Heritage Auctions, says it’s one of the hardest Nintendo titles to find in sealed condition.
 She says there are fewer than 10 in the hands of vintage game collectors.

+“To find a sealed copy ‘in the wild,’ so to speak, not to mention one in such a nice condition and one with such transparent provenance, is both an unusual and rather historic occurrence,” she said.
+“We feel that the provenance will add a significant premium for serious collectors.”

+Wata Games, a video game grading service, gave Amos’ copy a rating of 8.0 on a 10-point scale.

 The online auction closes Thursday.